Attributes quantify creatures’ ability to impact the world around them in a basic way.

 If you have high Prowess, you may rely more on expertise and preparation in combat.

-It also helps you perform challenging feats of strength or acrobatics.
+Physique represents your overall physical health and conditioning.
+It helps you perform challenging feats of strength or acrobatics.

 If you have high Physique, you may be exceptionally strong and fit.

 Insight represents your perceptiveness and mental integrity.
 You are more likely to sense important things about the world around you, and to know when someone is lying.

 Insight also helps you and others around you recover from adverse mental effects.